SpacehuhnTech/WiFiDuck/.github/ISSUE_TEMPLATE/error-report.md

 What have you already tried and didn't work out.

 **Additional context**
-Provide as much information as possible, etter too much than too little!
+Provide as much information as possible, better too much than too little!